CMSgov/design-system/rfcs/2021-11-22-design-tokens.md

    }
    ```

-6. Documentation would need to be generated from the token build task which could be another option in our existing site docs filed under "Design Tokens."
+6. Documentation would need to be generated from the token build task.
+This could be another option in our existing site docs, filed under "Design Tokens."
 Component level variables could be included on the doc pages for each component.

 ### Other Notes